shtrausslearning/shtrausslearning.github.io/docs/notebooks/course_nlp/index.md

 # NLP

 In this section we focus on Natural Language Processing

 ## Course Material

-More traditional methods using in NLP

 <div class="grid cards" markdown>